Product docs and API reference are now on Akamai TechDocs.

 | Azure Resource Group | AZURE_RESOURCE_GROUP | pg-repl-rg |

-| Source Hostname or IP Address | SOURCE_HOST | source-database.postgres.database.azure.com |
+| Source Hostname | SOURCE_HOST | source-database.postgres.database.azure.com |

-| Source Port Number | SOURCE_PORT | 5432 |
+| Source Port | SOURCE_PORT | 5432 |

 | Source Username | SOURCE_USER | azureadmin |